What is it?

 ITB syndrome may be the result of several factors.
 The main causes are poor training habits, anatomical differences and muscular imbalances.

-The common cause of ITB syndrome is inflammation of the ITB.
-This often occurs in long distance runners; who repeatedly bend and straighten their legs whilst jogging.
-As the leg bends and straightens the ITB moves over the lateral femoral condyle (the outside of the thigh bone at the knee) and can cause irritation.
+The inflammation often occurs in long distance runners; who repeatedly bend and straighten their legs whilst jogging.
+As the leg bends and straightens, the ITB moves over the lateral femoral condyle (the outside of the thigh bone at the knee) and can cause irritation.

 |Angled knee due to:

-If you think you may have ITB syndrome you will need to see a Physiotherapist who will assess you to establish what is causing the pain.
-Treatment will depend on the individual depending on the cause of the ITB pain, this may include massage, mobilisations, stretches and strengthening work.
+If you think you may have ITB syndrome you will need to see a Physiotherapist who will assess you to establish the reason you’re getting ITB pain.
+The cause of your symptoms will guide your treatment and may include massage, mobilisations, stretches and strengthening work.
 Whilst you are waiting for an appointment modify your exercise routine so as not to make the injury any worse, ice the area that is painful and see your local pharmacist for pain relief medication.
 Gentle stretching and use of the foam roller can also help.